The Boston Eye Group is Committed to Education and Clinical Research

 Fellowship Program Description

-The fellowship has 2 international affiliates where the fellow is able to perform cornea cases.:
+The fellowship has 1 international affiliate where the fellow is able to perform cornea cases:

 Typical weekly schedule: